Nov 6, 2025

 How To Apply:

-Interested applicants should send their application to lab manager Ninie Asad (ninie@umd.edu).
-Include a resume, unofficial transcript, and a short explanation as to why you would be interested in joining the lab
+Interested applications should sent their application to lab manager Katie Nguyen (katien01@umd.edu).
+Include a resume, unofficial transcript, and short explanation as to why you would be interested in joining the lab.

 Submit Your Blog Post Request Here